Tell Your Injury Lawyer About Past Accidents and Previous Injuries

 In South Carolina, other drivers and businesses “take you as they find you.”
 The idea is that you should be compensated for all medical expenses and other losses you incur because of another party’s wrongdoing.
 Therefore, even if you may be more vulnerable to injury, and even if the same accident would not have caused significant injury to someone with no pre-existing conditions, the at-fault party must pay for every loss you experience because of their negligence.

-In sum, tell your attorney about all previous accidents and injuries.
+In sum, tell your personal injury attorney about all previous accidents and injuries.
 Give me the tools I need to fight the insurance company for you.
 So long as I know the facts, I can work to maximize the strengths of your personal injury case, minimize the weaknesses, and seek the best possible result.
-To set up a free consultation with me, call my Columbia, SC office at 803-790-2800.
+We offer free consultations and would be happy to answer your questions.
+Contact us online today or call us at 803-790-2800.
+Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
+Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC).